FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 launch job at the MLOps platform

 Options:
--uname, --user_name TEXT  user name.
-If you do not specify this option, the fedml_account_name field from YAML_FILE will be used.
--uid, --user_id TEXT      user id.
-If you do not specify this option, the fedml_account_id field from YAML_FILE will be used.
 -k, --api_key TEXT        user api key.
--pf, --platform TEXT      The platform name at the MLOps platform (options:octopus, parrot, spider, beehive, falcon, default is falcon).
--jn, --job_name TEXT      The job name at the MLOps platform.
-If you don't specify here, the job name from the job yaml file will be used.
--ds, --devices_server TEXT  The server to run the launching job, for the Falcon platform, we do not need to set this option.
--de, --devices_edges TEXT   The edge devices to run the launching job.
-Seperated with ',', e.g. 705,704.
-For the Falcon platform, we do not need to set this option.
--nc, --no_confirmation    no confirmation after initiating launching request.
--v, --version TEXT        launch job to which version of MLOps platform.
-It should be dev, test or release --help                    Show this message and exit.
+--help                    Show this message and exit.
 ```
 At first, you need to define your job properties in the job yaml file, e.g. entry file, config file, command arguments, etc.